How to Make the Supercorder Straight Flute

 The Name: "Straight Flute"?
 "Supercorder"?

-"Supercorder" is the name I originally picked in 2003.
+"Supercorder" is the name I originally picked in 2003 or 2004.
 It reflects the origin and aspirations of the instrument.
 But "recorder" was always a silly name, only used in English.
 In other languages it's "block flute", "sweet flute" or "beak flute".
 (And I expect [could be wrong] that the name "flute" originally came from the carving of a flute into the beak of the recorder to form the windway.
-This would mean that the name "flute" is theoreticly a misnomer for transverse flute since it has no windway or flute.)
+This would mean that the name "flute" is technicly a misnomer for transverse flute since it has no windway or flute.)

 Furthermore, many traditional "dyed in the wool" traditionalist recorder players don't even like the "supercorder", whatever the name.
 It's other more "mainstream" musicians who accept it as a "real instrument" and like the beautiful "recorder" tones with the strong, rich sound of the lower notes. (where most recorders are quite weak and transverse flutes sound 'thin' in the low range)